Kuyavia: Seats of Kuyavia

 Kuyavia has been historically a rich, densely populated and decentralised region of the Polish state, one of the smaller yet distinct provinces of Poland.
 Kruszwica was the political centre of the early Goplan tribe, identified with the peoples of Kuyavia.
 In this area, Kruszwica was also the earliest episcopal see, created on territory split off from archdiocese of Gniezno and as a replacement for the dissolved diocese of Kołobrzeg.

 In the middle of the 12th century, its seat was moved to Włocławek.
-This diocese governed the lands of both Kuyavia and Pomerania (in 1243, the Dioecese of Chełmno was founded for Teutonic Chełmno Land).
-So would remain up until Polish partitions, when episcopate borders were changed and Kuyavia was divided between dioceses of Gniezno (for the Prussian part) and of Włocławek (for the Russian part).
+This diocese governed the lands of both Kuyavia and Pomerania.
+In 1243, the Diocese of Chełmno was founded for Teutonic Chełmno Land.
+This remained up until the Polish partitions, when episcopate borders were changed.
+Kuyavia was divided between the dioceses of Gniezno, for the Prussian part, and of Włocławek, for the Russian part.
 Today in Kuyavia both Włocławek and Bydgoszcz have their own bishoprics.

-The first independent Duchy of Kuyavia was created in 1230 with the capital in Inowrocław.
-It would be defragmented often into smaller principalities with its seats also in Bydgoszcz (with Wyszogród), Gniewkowo and Brześć Kujawski.
-In the late 14th century, the administrative division of the unified Polish kingdom was introduced; in Kuyavia, the residency of the Voivode governors was both Inowrocław and Brześć Kujawski, with Radziejów serving as the seat of the shared regional Sejmik council of the two voivodeships.
+In 1230, the first independent Duchy of Kuyavia was created, with the capital in Inowrocław.
+It was defragmented often into smaller principalities, with seats in Bydgoszcz (with Wyszogród), Gniewkowo and Brześć Kujawski.
+In the late 14th century, the administrative division of the unified Polish kingdom was introduced.
+In Kuyavia, the residency of the Voivode governors was both Inowrocław and Brześć Kujawski, with Radziejów serving as the seat of the shared regional Sejmik council of the two voivodeships.

 Bydgoszcz has been the main economic centre of Kuyavia since the Polish Golden Age.
 First it was a strategic point as a defensive castle near the Polish border with the hostile Teutonic Order.
 Soon it became the largest urban centre of Kuyavia and a significant trade hub, specifically serving as an intermediary in trade with Gdańsk, whose importance extended beyond the Kuyavian region.
 Its economic role involved linking the Baltic port with the hinterlands of the Brda and Noteć rivers as well as sections of Vistula and Warta.

 In 1772, Bydgoszcz became the administrative capital of the newly created Netze District in Prussia, encompassing western Kuyavia and Krajna.
 In the times of Duchy of Warsaw, the Bydgoszcz Department was created and it included the whole Kuyavian area with most of Chełmno Land and valley of the river Noteć in the east.
 Afterwards, western Kuyavia belonged to Bydgoszcz district in the Grand Duchy of Poznań, while eastern Kuyavia was integrated with Mazovian administrative unit in Congress Poland.